xpike/ioc/README.md

 Represents the Dependency Container which holds mappings between requested services and the configured implementation(s).

 **NOTE:** Behavior may vary between providers.
 For example, SimpleInjector validates all registrations at startup (assuming you are not injecting IDependencyContainer itself).
-It also prohibits modifying registrations after the first call to <code>ResolveDependency</code>.
+It also prohibits modifying registrations after the first call to `ResolveDependency`.

 ### IDependencyPackage

 Provides a standard mechanism for registering multiple mappings (and other Packages) into a container, to simplify DI configuration.

 A recommended pattern is to have one Package which represents the entire application, by including other Packages.

-### InjectAttribute

-Used to mark a specific constructor as the injectable one.

-Necessary when an DI-mapped class has multiple constructors (only one can be used with DI).

 ### PackageLoader